sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

-Acquire Token Using CURL
+Acquire Token Using curl
 ==================

-Tokens can be acquired from the Fire Insights using the CURL.
-They would then be used in making the subsequent Curl requests.
+Tokens can be acquired from Fire Insights using curl.
+They would then be used in making the subsequent curl requests.

 This page  work is in progress...